-Hon.
-Raag Singhal is following the Judicial Code of Conduct for U.S. judges
+See Hon.
+Raag Singhal, a federal district court judge, follow the Judicial Code of Conduct for U.S. judges and his oath

-In brief, at this stage in litigation, the day the “reply” was filed, it’s about the court determining whether or not the case will move forward or should be dismissed based on the parties legal briefs (“motion to dismiss,” “opposition to motion to dismiss,” “reply”) and the complaint.
+In brief, at this stage in the litigation, the day the “reply” was filed, it’s about the court determining whether or not the case will move forward or should be dismissed based on the parties’ legal briefs (“motion to dismiss,” “opposition to the motion to dismiss,” “reply”) and the complaint.

 To learn more details about this stage of the judicial process from lawyers, you might want to read: Initial stages of federal litigation overview.

 This informative overview was written by attorneys Marcellus McRae and Roxanna Iran, of Gibson Dunn & Crutcher LLP, a well-respected law firm, with attorneys Holly B. Biondo and Elizabeth Richardson-Royer with Practical law litigation.